Dre Campbell Farm

 Vinegar is highly effective in killing mold and controlling fungus.

-To make a homemade spray for sooty mould, dilute two tablespoons of white vinegar in a gallon of water and spray it onto the leaves of the plant.
+To make a homemade spray for sooty mould, dilute two tablespoons of white vinegar in a gallon of water and spray it onto the plant leaves.

 The vinegar will kill the fungus and help restore the plant’s appearance.
 Repeat every few days until the mold disappears.